tk-rusch/LEM/README.md

 # Citation
-If you found our work useful, please consider citing our paper at:
+If you found our work useful in your research, please cite our paper at:
 ```bibtex
 @inproceedings{rusch2022lem,
   title={Long Expressive Memory for Sequence Modeling},